 Sustainable bauxite mining practices are critical to the global reputation of the industry.
 Sustainable practices should be perceived and valued as a competitive advantage for all mining companies.

 The guidelines aim to identify and communicate the criteria and encourage emerging bauxite suppliers to improve their practices in line with the rest of the global industry.
-The applicability to a range of countries has been enhanced through the use of case studies from areas as diverse as Australia, Brazil, Jamaica, Guinea, India, Indonesia and Malaysia.
+The applicability to a range of countries has been enhanced using case studies from areas as diverse as Australia, Brazil, Jamaica, Guinea, India, Indonesia and Malaysia.

 Download the guidelines here: